Skip to main content

-How to Fix an Overloaded WordPress Website
+How to fix an overloaded WordPress website

-How to Fix an Overloaded WordPress Website
+How to fix an overloaded WordPress website

 Fixing a slow or overloaded website built using WordPress

-Updated over a week ago
+Updated over 4 months ago

-As your website attracts more traffic, you may start to experience performance issues such as slow page loading times or even site crashes.
+As your website attracts more traffic, you may experience performance issues such as slow page loading times or site crashes.
 This can be caused by an overloaded WordPress site, which is when the site's resources are used near or beyond the limits.
 To fix this, you can find here ten suggestions that can help improve your WordPress website performance:

-Keep Plugins and Themes up to Date
+Keep plugins and themes up to date

-Update Plugins
+Update plugins

-page and update any plugin that indicates that an update is required:
+Go to the Plugins section on your WordPress admin page and update any plugin that indicates that an update is required:

 A sample plugin showing how to update from the WordPress Admin page